Useful online resources for location shoots

 Traffic maps

-Traffic England, Traffic Scotland and Traffic Wales provide quite useful traffic maps with (mostly) live cameras on most of the nations’ trunk roads.
-Unfortunately three different sites, all of which function quite differently form each other.
-Still, that can be helpful at times:-
+Traffic England, Traffic Scotland and Traffic Wales provide quite useful traffic maps with (mostly) live cameras on most of the three nations’ trunk roads.
+Unfortunately there are three different sites, all of which function quite differently from each other.
+Still, they can be helpful at times:-

 Handling Ordnance Survey grid references